top of page

 Toddlers

-Toddlers are gaining independence and their physical abilities are more developed.
-They enjoy jumping, running, and trying to put their clothes on.
-They learn new vocabulary, they learn to combine words, and they begin to role-play and pretend.
-They are learning to express their feelings through oral language.
 The activities in the classroom and the materials encourage the development of fine and gross motor skills through activities like stringing beads, gluing, and drawing; they develop communication skills through talking and we encourage them to use words to communicate to others such as singing and chanting nursery rhymes.
-Their cognitive development is enhanced through language, sorting objects, building with blocks, and working with puzzles, just to name some activities.

 Pre-school children are provided with opportunities to develop social skills like cooperation, negotiation and cognitive skills through materials like puzzles, sorting activities, counting, visits to the public library, building with Legos, and playing math games.
-Their physical development is being emphasized through outdoor activities like running, jumping, climbing, and the fine motor skills are developed through activities like stringing, drawing, painting, playing with play dough and manipulative toys.

 Pre-K

-component to the classes because children not only need to learn, but they also need to have fun.
-Music, games, and outdoor time are very important to rounding out
+We also incorporate a play component to the classes because children not only need to learn, but they also need to have fun.
+Music, games, and outdoor time are very important to rounding out the developmental process.

 School-Ager

-children in a safe, and structured environment.
-One of
+Our school age program promotes social, educational, and physical growth of all children in a safe, and structured environment.
+One of Bailey’s primary goals is to ensure

 all families have access to affordable, high quality before- and after-school programs.

-We also want to positively impact all aspects of the development of children and
+We also want to positively impact all aspects of the development of children and youth with opportunities through various academic, physical, and enrichment activities.

 bottom of page